EightFactorial/azalea-plugins/README.md

 # Plugins for Azalea

 A small collection of plugins for Azalea bots.
-These are under heavy development, expect them to change frequently.
+These are under heavy development, expect frequent changes.